nomad-coe/nomad/paper.md

 and small labs by formalizing data acquisition, organizing and sharing data, homogenizing and normalizing data for analysis, and integrating with analysis tools.
 This way, NOMAD provides the incentives and tools for research individuals to put the necessary efforts into preparing FAIR (meta-)data.
-Secondly, NOMAD allows to share or publish prepared data and can be used by communities as a repository for FAIR data.
+Secondly, NOMAD allows for sharing and publishing prepared data and can be used by communities as a repository for FAIR data.

 # Usage of NOMAD and related software